Popping The Corn (The Rise Of Popcorn)

 [As Lyerly said back in 1942 when he was doing his Ph.D. on the subject, the ‘importance of this measure to the operators of commercial establishments is obvious since their product is sold on the basis of volume rather than weight.
 A high expansion is also associated with palatability because the lighter and fluffier kernels are usually the more tender”.]

-These are the parameters and include the following key features which I look for in freshly harvested kernels.
+These are the parameters then and include the following key features which I look for in freshly harvested kernels.
 We’ll outline the main features and then explore some of these characteristics in greater detail.

 1. Moisture Content (MC)

 • Optimal Range: The ideal moisture content for popcorn kernels is typically between 13.5% and 14.5%.
-Some argue that a minimum of 11.0% is reasonable.
+Some argue that a minimum of 11.0% is even reasonable.
 In most cases the ideal MC is closer to 14.5% implying a skew to that higher value.
 It is the determining factor in virtually all cases whether popping is conducted by air or by frying and whether it is in a microwave.
 The range ensures sufficient internal steam pressure for optimal popping.
 Too much moisture can lead to unpopped kernels, whilst too little can cause the kernels to burn before popping properly.
 The type of popping process also dictates the optimum moisture content needed for best expansion.
 A value of 14% is best for air popping whilst 13.5% is required for oil popping.
 Whilst the measure can be conducted in the field, the processor will wait for the kernels to dry enough whilst still in the field or harvest and dry once the kernels.

 2. Kernel Size and Shape

-• Preferred Types: For commercial purposes, there are two primary shapes: “butterfly” (or snowflake) and “mushroom”.
+• Preferred Types: For commercial purposes, there are two primary shapes of popped corn: “butterfly” (or snowflake) and “mushroom”.
 Butterfly popcorn has irregular shapes and more surface area, which is ideal for coatings.
 It has the unfortunate habit of breaking easily during processing and storage.
 As we will see later it also has a lower popping volume and dull appearance.
 Mushroom popcorn is more compact and less likely to breakage and can be picked more easily.
 It is suitable for caramel coated popcorn and other coated varieties.

 3. Kernel Hardness and Hull Thickness